olliw42/mLRS/README.md

 | 2.4 GHz | 7 km | 10 km | 15 km
 | 868/915 MHz | - | 26 km | 42 km

-Only very few range testes were reported so far (and only for 2.4 GHz/50 Hz).
-They are however consistent with the estimated ranges.
-Also note that mLRS supports full diversity, which when enabled has been found to significantly improve performance at lower link budget, i.e., allow to operate at even larger ranges.
+Only few range testes were reported so far; they however appear to be consistent with the estimated ranges (e.g., [6 km were reported](https://www.rcgroups.com/forums/showpost.php?p=50537585&postcount=1356) for 2.4 GHz, 10 mW, 19 Hz, with 100 LQ, no failsafe, which translates to > 19 km at 100 mW).
+Also note that mLRS supports full diversity, which when enabled has been found to significantly improve performance at lower link budget, i.e., allow to operate at larger ranges.

 ## Hardware ##